TypicalShavonne/InventoryPages/README.md

 # Description
 As simple as its name suggests, this plugin gives players on the server additional inventory pages, as well as the ability to customize their inventory pages.

+# What's new?
+- Supporting multiple versions from 1.12.x to 1.20.x
+- Fixed bugs from the original version
+- Easier to manage config, message, and inventories, they are now separated
+- Automatically updating files if there is a new update.
+- Adding more config and inventory options
+- Supporting MySQL database
+- Supporting PlaceholderAPI
+- Adding debug
+- Adding backup
+- Bringing "max page" to the database instead of using permission
+- Supporting Hex Color

 # System requirements
 This software runs on [Spigot](https://www.spigotmc.org/) and NMS.
 Spigot forks without compiled NMS code are not supported.